The EESC issues between 160 and 190 opinions and information reports a year.

 For short-term traineeships:

-Only trainees who have been offered a long-term in-service training period are entitled to a maintenance grant.
+Yes, trainees who have been offered a long-term or a short-term traineeship are entitled to a maintenance grant.

 5. Is it possible to apply for a traineeship in different EU institutions at the same time?